Integrate Custom Models

 ```

-Once you’ve defined these parameters, the YAML configuration for your custom model provider is complete.
-Next, create the functional code files for each model defined in this config.
+This completes the YAML configuration for your custom model provider.
+Next, create the code files for each model defined in the configuration.

 ### 2. Develop the Model Code

-Since Xinference supports llm, rerank, speech2text, and tts, you should create corresponding directories under /models, each containing its respective feature code.
+Xinference supports `llm`, `rerank`, `speech2text`, and `tts`, so create a corresponding directory under `/models` for each type, each containing its feature code.

-Below is an example for an llm-type model.
-You’d create a file named llm.py, then define a class—such as XinferenceAILargeLanguageModel—that extends \_\_base.large\_language\_model.LargeLanguageModel.
-This class should include:
+Below is an example for an `llm` type model.
+Create a file named `llm.py`, then define a class such as `XinferenceAILargeLanguageModel` that extends `__base.large_language_model.LargeLanguageModel`.
+The class must implement the following methods.

 The core method for invoking the LLM, supporting both streaming and synchronous responses: